Agoric/documentation/main/zoe/guide/README.md

 turns out, many smart contracts (apart from gifts and one-way payments) involve an exchange of digital assets that can be put in terms of offer proposals.
-We can say things like, "I'll give you [three wood for two bricks](https://en.wikipedia.org/wiki/Catan)."
+We can say things like, "I'll give you [three wool for two bricks](https://en.wikipedia.org/wiki/Catan)."
 [Learn more about the particulars of structuring an offer proposal here](./proposal.md).